gamma-opt/DecisionProgramming.jl/docs/src/examples/CHD_preventative_care.md

 ## Influence Diagram
 ![](figures/CHD_preventative_care.svg)

 The influence diagram representation of the problem is seen above.
 The chance nodes $R$ represent the patient's risk estimate – the prior risk estimate being $R0$.
-The risk estimate nodes $R0$, $R1$ and $R2$ have 101 states $R = \{0%, 1%, ..., 100%\}$, which are the discretised risk levels for the risk estimates.
+The risk estimate nodes $R0$, $R1$ and $R2$ have 101 states $R = \{0\%, 1\%, ..., 100\%\}$, which are the discretised risk levels for the risk estimates.

 The risk estimate is updated according to the first and second test decisions, which are represented by decision nodes $T1$ and $T2$.
-These nodes have states $T = \{TRS, GRS, no test\}.
+These nodes have states $T = \{\text{TRS, GRS, no test}\}$.
 The health of the patient represented by chance node $H$ also affects the update of the risk estimate.
 In this model, the health of the patient indicates whether they will have a CHD event in the next ten years or not.
-Thus, the node has states $H = \{CHD, no CHD\}$.
-The treatment decision is represented by node $TD$ and it has states $TD = \{treatment, no treatment\}$.
+Thus, the node has states $H = \{\text{CHD, no CHD}\}$.
+The treatment decision is represented by node $TD$ and it has states $TD = \{\text{treatment, no treatment}\}$.

 The prior risk estimate represented by node $R0$ influences the health node $H$, because in the model we make the assumption that the prior risk estimate accurately describes the probability of having a CHD event.

 The value nodes in the model are $TC$ and $HB$.
 Node $TC$ represents the testing costs incurred due to the testing decisions $T1$ and $T2$.
 Node $HB$ represents the health benefits achieved.
 The test costs and health benefits are measured in quality-adjusted life-years.
 These parameter values were evaluated in the study [^2].

 We begin by declaring the chosen prior risk level and reading the conditional probability data for the tests.
-The risk level 12% is referred to as 13 because indexing begins from 1.
+The risk level 12% is referred to as 13 because indexing begins from 1 and the first risk level is 0\%.
 Note also that the sample data in this repository is dummy data due to distribution restrictions on the real data.
 We also define functions ```update_risk_distribution ```, ```state_probabilities``` and ```analysing_results ```.
 These functions will be discussed in the following sections.

 ```julia
 using Logging